 May be shown simply as ‘fragrance’ or ‘parfum’ in ingredients lists and may contain hundreds of untested chemicals, including hormone disruptors and allergens plus heavy metals.

 Nanoparticles in beauty products are very small particles, engineered to be tiny versions of larger, naturally occurring particles.
-They may be found in deodorants, toothpastes, shampoos, lotions, foundation, anti-aging creams, and nail polish and are used to provide better UV protection, deeper skin penetration, long-lasting effects, increased color and finish quality etc. The effects of these tiny particles have not been fully studied but may be hazardous due their deeper penetration, especially if inhaled.
+They may be found in deodorants, toothpaste, shampoos, lotions, foundation, anti-aging creams, and nail polish and are used to provide better UV protection, deeper skin penetration, long-lasting effects, increased color and finish quality, etc. The effects of these tiny particles have not been fully studied but may be hazardous due to their deeper penetration, especially if inhaled.

 These are preservatives used to prevent bacteria and mold.
 Some are linked to skin and breast cancer, reproductive toxicity, hormone disruption, and development disruption.

-A strong chemical detergent which often contains ethlene glycol and dioxanes, known to cause cancer in humans
+A strong chemical detergent that often contains ethylene glycol and dioxanes, known to cause cancer in humans.

-These are plasticizing chemicals used to make products more pliable or fragrance adhere to skin.
+These are plasticizing chemicals used to make products more pliable or fragrance adhere to the kin.
 Some are known to be linked to hormone disruption and may cause birth defects.
-Dibutyl phthalate DBP, for example, is banned in the EU
+Dibutyl phthalate DBP, for example, is banned in the EU.

-These are ultra-fine particles small enough to be readily absorbed into the bloodstream, and may penetrate skin, internal organs and even DNA.
+These are ultra-fine particles small enough to be readily absorbed into the bloodstream and may penetrate the skin, internal organs, and even DNA.

-A by product of the oil refinery process.
+A by-product of the oil refinery process.
 This petroleum-based product can be full of harmful cancer-causing chemicals and is banned by the EU.
-The US does not regulate usage of contaminated petroleum.
+The US does not regulate the usage of contaminated petroleum.